eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                         through without it being set but for optimal performance this variable must be set.

+  :param dc:            Information from homologous templates with known
+                        structure, QMEAN will run through without it being set but for optimal performance this variable must be set.
   :param dssp_path:     Path to your dssp executable, expects an executable to
                         be in your PATH if set to None